New Cat – First Veterinary Appointment

 Declawing: Some veterinarians offer declawing as a routine procedure tacked on to when the cat gets spayed or neutered.
 BE SURE TO ASK if they automatically perform this surgery and ask that they DON’T do it, unless you really have your mind set on this highly-invasive, non-reversible procedure.
 If you’re worried about furniture getting scratched, introduce your kitty to a nice scratching post or pad.
 And there are products available to discourage scratching/clawing, such as a liquid to spray on furniture, etc.

-If your cat has fleas, ear mites, worms (and there are several type of these disgusting parasites), or any other health issues, this will be discussed and what needs done to correct the problem.
+If your cat has fleas, ear mites, worms (and there are several types of these disgusting parasites), or any other health issues, this will be discussed and what needs to be done to correct the problem.